fmdazhar/standalone_particle_env/README.md

 # Standalone Particle Environment

 This repository contains a standalone particle-based simulation environment using NVIDIA's Isaac Sim.
-The environment is designed to simulate and calibrate particle systems with various configurations, using GPU-accelerated physics and terrain features.
+The environment is designed to calibrate particle systems with various configurations and also simulate quadruped to inetract with it, using GPU-accelerated physics and terrain features.

 ## System Requirements